 [This introductory page links to other pages: Intact men have less HIV in many African countries! — Circ’ing and HIV outside Africa — Critique of 3 trials of circ to protect men — do vaginal fluids stop HIV? — pushing circ rather than HIV prevention — Men and boys harmed by circ’ing — Impact of male circumcision on women’s HIV risk — Plans to circ millions, achievements falling short — Some anti-circ resources.
-But if you want to get circ’d, here’s how to ensure you don’t get HIV from the procedure.]
+But if you still want to get circ’d, here’s how to ensure you don’t get HIV from the procedure.]

 Blood-borne transmission drives Africa’s HIV epidemics

 For more than 33 years, beginning with the first tests for HIV antibodies in Africa in 1984, researchers who have asked about injections and other skin-piercing procedures, and not just asked about sex, have repeatedly found that healthcare likely infects as many or more Africans as does sex.[1,2] Public health agencies from WHO to Africa’s ministries of health have chosen to ignore the evidence, have not cleaned up health care, and have instead accused HIV-positive people of sexual misbehavior.
 As healthcare facilities continued to infect patients, Africa’s generalized epidemics raged on.
 Sexual transmission, is there, of course, but it is derivative; people who get HIV from unsafe healthcare can pass it to their sexual partners.

 Africa’s continuing nosocomial epidemics opened the door to proposed solutions, even ones that made no sense.
-Circ’ing men is one such senseless response.
+Circumcising men is one such senseless response.

 The US wants to circumcise millions of men in Africa